JetBrains/inspection-plugin/README.md

 * `quickFix`: apply quick fixes for fixed inspection errors (false by default)
 * `reformat.quiet`: do not report reformat inspection messages to console, only to XML file (false by default)
 * `reformat.quickFix`: apply quick fixes for fixed code-style errors (true by default)
-* `kotlinPluginVersion`: version of downloading kotlin plugin (by default used bundled to IDEA)
+* `plugins.kotlin.version`: version of downloading kotlin plugin (by default used bundled to IDEA)
-* `kotlinPluginLocation`: url of downloading kotlin plugin
+* `plugins.kotlin.location`: url of downloading kotlin plugin

 If you wish to change location of report file, you should specify it in closure for particular task, e.g.